gamersi/adventofcode-solutions-2023/README.md

-# Advent of Code 2023 Solutions by gamersi
+# Advent of Code 2023 Solutions

 This repository contains my solutions for the [Advent of Code 2023](https://adventofcode.com/2023) challenges.
 Advent of Code is an annual set of Christmas-themed programming puzzles that cover a variety of topics and difficulty levels.
 I am using Rust to solve the puzzles and I am trying to solve them with the standard library and with as few dependencies as possible(only `regex` for now)